dvrk-config/dvrk_config_jhu/README.md

 Since we have multiple systems at JHU, the configuration files are organized in sub-directories.
-Directory names start with the institution name (e.g. jhu for Johns Hopkins, isi for Intuitive Surgical) and should contain the system name (e.g. JHU has three systems, a research kit: `jhu-dVRK`, a full da Vinci Classic:
+Directory names start with the institution name (e.g. jhu for Johns Hopkins, isi for Intuitive Surgical) and should contain the system name (e.g. JHU has four systems, a Classic research kit: `jhu-dVRK`, a full da Vinci Classic:
-`jhu-daVinci` and a Si Kit: `jhu-dVRK-Si`).
+`jhu-daVinci`, a full da Vinci Si: `jhu-daVinci-Si` and a Si Kit:
+`jhu-dVRK-Si`).

 We strongly encourage each dVRK site to create their own repository based on this one.
 If you want to add this to your ROS workspace,